include-cpp/include-cpp.github.io/conferences/scholarships.md

 |-----------------:|----------------------------------------------------------------------------------:|:-------------:|
 |        **TOTAL** |                                                                                   |     **40**    |

 Unfortunately ACCU 2020 [was cancelled](https://accu.org/conf-news/2020/2020-03-12-accu2020cancelled).
 We recovered minimal funds from flights and trains but there were some sunk costs in a failed visa application and unrefunded train journey.
-The candidate needing the visa did manage to attend a different local C++ confernece in 2021 instead.
+The candidate needing the visa did manage to attend a different local C++ conference in 2021 instead.
 The other attended ACCU 2021 online.
-We are still recovering funds from the merchandise, some of which we could sell in 2022.

 For ACCU 2022 there were no applicants for scholarships and realistically we could not have purchased even a student ticket at reduced cost.
 Regrettably we could not use the funds this year and so they will be carried over to a future ACCU event.